Bibo-Joshi/led-strip-controller/README.md

 - [This pen](https://codepen.io/jkantner/pen/xxXmVKw) for the fixed color picker (Copyright included in the corresponding file)
 - [This pen](https://codepen.io/rakujira/pen/WZOeNq) for integrating `iro.js` into the GUI (Copyright included in the corresponding file)
 - [This pen](https://codepen.io/jkantner/pen/XEzWGr) for the on-off toggles for the alarms (Copyright included in the corresponding file)
+- [This pen](https://codepen.io/milanraring/pen/KKwRBQp) for the big on-off toggle (Copyright included in the corresponding file)
 - [Mono icons](https://icons.mono.company) for some icons ([MIT License](https://github.com/mono-company/mono-icons/blob/master/LICENSE.md))

 and draws inspiration from [the `iro.js` website](https://github.com/jaames/iro.js) for the overall layout of the GUI.